freddieRv/evolutive_algorithms_paper/design_und_sonstiges/inhalt_design.md

     + Real life areas (like medicine, building motors or planes, etc. El cap 2 de la Dra.
 Alma tiene genau das!
 Folien 6 - 14)
 - Like any other IA technique, EA work better combined in a hybrid system
 - Als Nachteil: the tunning of params could present a hard problem itself.
+    + Mention the params of any of the EAs shown as example.

 ## Zusammenfasung
 - There's practically no limit to where they can be used.